Stellar-gas kinematic misalignments in EAGLE: lifetimes and longevity of misaligned galaxies: Results

-Galaxy B (right panels of Figure~\ref{plot: evolutions}) shows a very different overall kinematic evolution.
-Analogous to Galaxy A, this galaxy becomes misaligned with respect to its DM halo shortly before a gas-rich major merger ($\mu_{\rm{*}}=0.30$) at $t_{\mathrm{lookback}}=6.88$~Gyr.
-This merger feeds an inflow of gas to the inner $r_{50}$, disrupting the existing \gassf and causing it to settle quickly into a retrograde disc in the short timescale of $t_{\rm{relax}}\approx0.35$~Gyr $\approx2.0\bar{t}_{\rm{dyn}}\approx1.1\bar{t}_{\rm{torque}}$.
-The galaxy remains in a counter-rotating configuration for $\sim2$~Gyr.
+Galaxy B (right panels of Figure~\ref{plot: evolutions}) shows a very different overall kinematic evolution. (\RNum{1})~Analogous to Galaxy A, this galaxy becomes misaligned with respect to its DM halo shortly before a gas-rich major merger ($\mu_{\rm{*}}=0.30$) at $t_{\mathrm{lookback}}=6.88$~Gyr. (\RNum{2})~This merger feeds an inflow of gas to the inner $r_{50}$, disrupting the existing \gassf and causing it to settle quickly into a retrograde disc in the short timescale of $t_{\rm{relax}}\approx0.35$~Gyr $\approx2.0\bar{t}_{\rm{dyn}}\approx1.1\bar{t}_{\rm{torque}}$. (\RNum{3})~The galaxy remains in a counter-rotating configuration for $\sim2$~Gyr.
 During this time, the retrograde cold gas forms a new counter-rotating component of younger stars alongside the existing older co-rotating stars.
-This is seen from the steady decrease in \gassf mass and a corresponding increase in stellar mass, together with an increase in stellar co-rotational energy transforming the system back into a rotationally-supported LTG over $\approx4$~Gyr.
-Starting at $t_{\mathrm{lookback}}\approx4.4$~Gyr, we begin to see an increase in the $1\sigma$ uncertainty in the stellar-\gassf misalignment angle.
+This is seen from the steady decrease in \gassf mass and a corresponding increase in stellar mass, together with an increase in stellar co-rotational energy transforming the system back into a rotationally-supported LTG over $\approx4$~Gyr. (\RNum{4})~Starting at $t_{\mathrm{lookback}}\approx4.4$~Gyr, we begin to see an increase in the $1\sigma$ uncertainty in the stellar-\gassf misalignment angle.
 This marks the turning point at which the angular momentum of the two stellar components compete over dominance, beginning the second unstable misalignment and realignment into a co-rotational state.
-This stellar net-angular momentum flip (traced both by the stellar-\gassf angle and stellar-DM angle; see the top-right panel of Figure~\ref{plot: evolutions}) occurs gradually, as reflected by the long relaxation time $t_{\rm{relax}}\approx2.55$~Gyr $\approx12.0\bar{t}_{\rm{dyn}}\approx7.5\bar{t}_{\rm{torque}}$, starting at $t_{\mathrm{lookback}}=4.38$~Gyr.
+As the apparent relaxation was driven by a change in the stellar net-angular momentum rather than an explicit relaxation of the gas disc, this event can be considered a 'pseudo-relaxation'.
+This stellar net-angular momentum flip (traced both by the stellar-\gassf angle and stellar-DM angle; see the top-right panel of Figure~\ref{plot: evolutions}) occurs gradually, as reflected by the long relaxation time $t_{\rm{relax}}\approx2.55$~Gyr $\approx12.0\bar{t}_{\rm{dyn}}\approx7.5\bar{t}_{\rm{torque}}$, starting at $t_{\mathrm{lookback}}=4.38$~Gyr. (\RNum{5})~By $t_{\mathrm{lookback}}\approx2.4$~Gyr the galaxy shows a clear alignment between the (now discy) stellar and \gassf components.

 While both galaxies undergo mergers that coincide with their unstable misalignments, we only attribute a merger origin explicitly to the first unstable misalignment in Galaxy B. Both galaxies also show a prior DM halo decoupling preceding the formation of the misalignment, owing to previous galaxy interactions.
 As discussed later in Section~\ref{results: misalignment origins}, we find that mergers tend to be sub-dominant in the formation of misalignments among our sample.